HoManCode/HoManCode/README.md

 - 👋 Hi, I’m Hooman(@HoManCode)
-- 👀 I’m interested in Java,JavaScript, fullstack development
+- 👀 I'm interested in Java, JavaScript, and full-stack development
 - 🌱 I’m currently learning React and Spring Framework
 - 💞️ I’m looking to collaborate on Java coding
 - 📫 How to reach me ...